 However, as you’ve lived there for a while, you may hate the place and want to get out and go somewhere else.

 Living abroad is not as rosy as you imagine.
-The differences in languages, extremely stressful job, homesickness, horrible food, and countless things that “bump into your face” may make you feel exhausted.
+The differences in languages, extremely stressful jobs, homesickness, horrible food, and countless things that “bump into your face” may make you feel exhausted.

 Things sometimes are too much for you to endure.

 I must admit that I did not enjoy the time when I was in Japan.
 I love traveling around Japan but not living there.
-Life wasn’t enjoyable, and I didn’t feel like belonging to the society.
+Life wasn’t enjoyable, and I didn’t feel like belonging to society.

-However, I love living in Denmark (except the weather).
+However, I love living in Denmark (except for the weather).
 I guess everyone has their preferences.

 Final thoughts on moving abroad

 Living abroad has lots of benefits too.
 Otherwise, there wouldn’t be so many expatriates, and foreign want to move overseas.

-This article is merely intended to answer the original question: What are bad things about living abroad?
+This article is merely intended to answer the original question: What are the bad things about living abroad?
 And I wrote it based on my experience and feelings while living in different countries.